mrezabayat/iamsorush/content/posts/linux-commands/index.md

 ## Stop a process

-If the process is running in the current terminal, takes too long and you want to break it press `ctrl+c` a few times till the terminal is receptive of a new command.
+If a process, which is running in the current terminal, takes too long and you want to break it press `ctrl+c` a few times.
 For example,

 ```Bash
 # takes 5 seconds to finish